premdub/crontab/README.md

 -data pull down at the end of every quarter.

-I haved added data pull down from an API every minute to ensure the it's running.
+I haved added data pull down from an API every minute to ensure command run successfully.
 After it's successfully ran, i added hashtag to stop.

 -report data is to be saveed to local data file (data.csv).